-NAIT provides New Zealand livestock owners, processors and government with timely and quality information on the current location, movement history and other useful information associated with livestock.
+NAIT provides New Zealand livestock owners, processors and government with current location, movement history and other useful information associated with traceability.

 Dairy farmers and NAIT: What you need to do